-The barnacles, limpets and lichen that are the key characterizing species typically occur on the rock surfaces where they will be exposed to abrasion.
-Although limpets and barnacles are protected by hard shells or plates, abrasion may damage and kill individuals or detach these.
+The barnacles and limpets that are the key characterizing species within this biotope typically occur on the rock surfaces where they will be exposed to abrasion.
+Although both species are protected by hard shells or plates, abrasion may damage and kill individuals or detach these.
 All removed barnacles would be expected to die as there is no mechanism for these to reattach.
 Removal of limpets may result in these being displaced to a less favourable habitat and injuries to foot muscles may prevent reattachment.
 Evidence for the effects of abrasion is provided by a number of experimental studies on trampling (a source of abrasion) and on abrasion by wave thrown rocks and pebbles.
-No evidence was found for Lichina pygmaea, but as an attached, erect species it is likely to be damaged or removed by surface abrasion.

 The effects of trampling on barnacles appear to be variable with some studies not detecting significant differences between trampled and controlled areas (Tyler-Walters & Arnold, 2008).
 However, this variability may be related to differences in trampling intensities and abundance of populations studied.
-The worst case incidence was reported by Brosnan & Crumrine (1994) who reported that a trampling pressure of 250 steps in a 20x20 cm plot one day a month for a period of a year significantly reduced barnacle cover at two study sites.
+The worst case incidence was reported by Brosnan and Crumrine (1994) who reported that a trampling pressure of 250 steps in a 20x20 cm plot one day a month for a period of a year significantly reduced barnacle cover at two study sites.
 Barnacle cover reduced from 66% to 7% cover in 4 months at one site and from 21% to 5% within 6 months at the second site.
 Overall barnacles were crushed and removed by trampling.
 Barnacle cover remained low until recruitment the following spring.
 Long et al. (2011) also found that heavy trampling (70 humans km-1 shoreline h-1) led to reductions in barnacle cover.
 Single step experiments provide a clearer, quantitative indication of sensitivity to direct abrasion.
-Povey & Keough (1991) in experiments on shores in Mornington Peninsula, Victora, Australia, found that in single step experiments 10 out of 67 barnacles (Chthamlus antennatus about 3mm long) were crushed.
+Povey & Keough (1991) in experiments on shores in Mornington Peninsula, Victora, Australia, found that in single step experiments 10 out of 67 barnacles, (Chthamalus antennatus about 3 mm long), were crushed.
 However, on the same shore, the authors found that limpets may be relatively more resistant to abrasion from trampling.
 Following step and kicking experiments, few individuals of the limpet Cellana trasomerica, (similar size to Patella vulgata) suffered damage or relocated (Povey & Keough, 1991).
 One kicked limpet (out of 80) was broken and 2 (out of 80) limpets that were stepped on could not be relocated the following day (Povey & Keough, 1991).
-Trampling may lead to indirect effects on limpet populations, Bertocci et al. (2011) found that the effects of trampling on Patella sp. increased the temporal and spatial variability of in abundance.
+Trampling may lead to indirect effects on limpet populations, Bertocci et al., (2011) found that the effects of trampling on Patella sp. increased the temporal and spatial variability of in abundance.
 The experimental plots were sited on a wavesheltered shore dominated by Ascophyllum nodosum.
 On these types of shore, trampling in small patches, that removes macroalgae and turfs, will indirectly enhance habitat suitability for limpets by creating patches of exposed rock for grazing.